usagi917/agoraAI/README.en.md

 How to read it:

-- Users choose a question, template, file attachments, and execution preset on the LaunchPad.
+- Users choose a question, guided builder, file attachments, and analysis mode on the LaunchPad.
-- The backend normalizes the request to `quick`, `standard`, `deep`, `research`, or `baseline`, then runs only the required phases.
+- The backend normalizes API input to `quick`, `standard`, `deep`, `research`, or `baseline`, then runs only the required phases.
 - Runtime state is streamed over SSE, and frontend Pinia stores reflect it in the Activity Feed, social graph, dialogue views, and Theater UI.
 - Results can be reused as Decision Briefs, scenario comparisons, propagation analysis, transcripts, and follow-up questions.